Abhishekgarg727/react-native-router-flux/README.md

 # How to use

-First , Edit your  Package.json required to use for this library which is also compatible with Redux  make sure to use below versions just copy paste below dependencies in your package.json
+First , Edit your  Package.json required to use for this library which is also compatible with Redux .

+make sure to use below versions and your all dependencies , including dev-Dependencies , Dependencies , script -test , jest and resolutions .

+just copy paste below dependencies in your package.json

 # Package.json